-Ambar Bhattacharyya is a vice president in BVP’s Cambridge, MA office.
+Ambar Bhattacharyya is a vice president in BVP’s Menlo Park, CA office.
 His past investments include successful exits in many market-leading companies, including LinkedIn (IPO), Verastem (IPO), OvaScience (IPO), Liazon (acq’d), Accelecare (acq’d), iPay Technologies (acq’d), and VMLogix (acq’d).
 Today, he focuses on investments in early- and growth-stage companies in the healthcare, education, and technology sectors and is highly involved in Bessemer's current investments in DocuTAP, Health Essentials, Instructure, Fractyl Laboratories, and Accuvein.

 Prior to joining Bessemer, Ambar worked as an associate at Bain Capital Ventures in the healthcare and technology practices.
 Before Bain Capital, Ambar was the assistant to the CEO at MinuteClinic, a company that runs health clinics staffed by nurse practitioners inside retail settings and was acquired by CVS.
 He began his career at Bain & Co. where he worked on projects across various industries, including healthcare, business services and technology, as well as for non-profit clients at The Bridgespan Group.
 After attending business school, Ambar worked with with the City of Fremont, CA, where he helped the city develop its clean-tech strategy.